-I learned a lot during that PCS move, including some tips and strategies for entertaining children when you don’t have all their toys.
+I learned a lot during that military move, including some tips and strategies for entertaining a military kid when you don’t have all their toys.
 Hint: it doesn’t involve buying more toys.
-If you are facing an overseas PCS or any PCS that will keep you separated from your belongings for a long time, then try these sanity-saving ideas.
+If you are facing an overseas PCS or any military move that will keep you separated from your belongings for a long time, then try these sanity-saving ideas.

 What to pack in your Express shipment

 Success begins before you leave your old house when you choose what to send in your Express shipment.
-This is a separate shipment for overseas duty stations.
+This is a separate shipment for overseas duty stations, and you’ll also get it when returning to the States from overseas.
 You can select a few items up to an allocated weight limit that will be flown overseas and arrive the same time you do.
-This is important since your other goods will be shipped on a boat and take weeks to arrive.
+This is important since your other household goods will be shipped on a boat and take weeks to arrive.
 If you are moving within the United States, you won’t get an Express shipment, but you could pack most of these items in your car:

 - Bikes: Use them for getting around on base while waiting for your other vehicle to ship.

 - Baby gear: You can include a pack and play, high chair, stroller, bouncer, or any other necessity.

 - Box of toys: Include your kids’ favorite books, toys, puzzles, dress-ups, games, movies, etc.

 - Swimsuits and beach items: you can visit the base swimming pool, or beach of there is one